Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Introduction

 In the past crude models of the galactic halo were often used, typically relying on uncorrelated estimates of DM density and velocity dispersion while assuming Maxwellian velocity distribution.
-While such approximations were well justified in the early studies, we have today several reasons to go beyond such simple modelling.
+While such approximations were well justified in the early studies, we have today several reasons to go beyond such simple modeling.
 Most notably, the quality of astronomical observations has significantly improved within the last decade, which allows one to successfully constrain more realistic models of the galactic halo that are based on dynamical equilibrium.
-An unprecedented amount of information regarding the structure and dynamics of the Milky Way was recently obtained by precise astrometric measurements of Gaia mission~\cite{gaia_mission_2016}.
+An unprecedented amount of information regarding the structure and dynamics of the Milky Way was recently obtained by precise astrometric measurements of the Gaia mission~\cite{gaia_mission_2016}.
 However, accurate complementary observations, such as stellar spectroscopy~\cite{majewski_apache_2017} and variability sky surveys~\cite{wegg_moa-ii_2016,mroz_rotation_2019}, also provided important new insights.
 At the same time, the increasing sensitivity of direct and indirect searches calls for improvements in the theoretical predictions of the expected DM signals, which intricately depend on the galactic DM distribution.
-As already mentioned, accurate halo modelling is particularly important in the interpretation of direct detection experiments and will become even more so in the future.
-Most notably, several characteristic features of DM-induced events, namely the energy spectrum, annual modulation and directional distribution of events, are highly sensitive to the modelling of DM velocity distribution but at the same time essential for rejecting diverse range of possible backgrounds.
-Furthermore, many explanations regarding the nature of DM have been suggested throughout the literature, and in order to address such a wide theoretical landscape as well as correctly reconstruct the particle physics parameters upon its detection, a good understanding of the galactic DM distribution is indispensable.
+As already mentioned, accurate halo modeling is particularly important in the interpretation of direct detection experiments and will become even more so in the future since several characteristic features of DM-induced events, such as their energy spectrum, annual modulation and directional distribution, are highly sensitive to the modeling of DM velocity distribution.
+Furthermore, many diverse explanations regarding the nature of DM have been suggested throughout the literature, and in order to encompass such a wide theoretical landscape, as well as correctly reconstruct the properties of DM particles upon their detection, a precise model for the structure of the galactic DM distribution is indispensable.